grambank/grambank-analysed/README.md

 You can run almost all the scripts in this repository on your personal computer, with the exception of the BRMS analysis and also possibly the INLA-analysis (depending on if it's possible to install INLA on your machine).
 You can read more about the possible Makefile rules you can run [here](https://github.com/grambank/grambank-analysed/blob/main/R_grambank/README.md#files).

 ## Git submodules
 This Git repository contains git submodules.
 That means that this repository is linked to other git repositories in a principled way.
+In this instance this repository has git submodules for the following repostiroeies: grambank-cldf, AUTOTYP-data, glottolog-cldf and WALS.

 If you want to run scripts in this repository on your machine, it is necessary not only to clone this repository but also after cloning to run:

 `git submodules update --init`

 This command will initialise and update the git submodules appropriately.
-This includes data from grambank-cldf.
+Note that this includes data from grambank-cldf, so no script will run without initalising the git submodules.

 You can read more about git submodules [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_cloning_submodules).